Saumya4321/Saumya4321/README.md

 <h1 align="left">Hello!
-I'm Saumya 😄</h1>
+I'm Saumya :)</h1>

 ###

-<p align="left">I'm a Project Associate @ IISc, where I'm working on developing software for embedded systems.
+<p align="left">I'm an incoming MSECE student @ Georgia Tech, Atlanta.
+I was also a Project Associate @ IISc, where I worked on developing software for embedded systems.
 I’m also passionate about deep learning for medical imaging and love exploring AI, computer vision, and real-world problem-solving.
 On a lighter side, I also love making silly little apps for fun in my free-time.</p>

 ###